 Bear in mind that you can create different types of content about the same topic and map them into each phase of the buyer’s journey.
 By identifying the high-level topics, you can brainstorm specific topics (and titles) for each stage.

 If using influencer content marketing, you are in an even better position.
-This is because you can allow influencers to create content they care about and decide where to make it available to buyers in each stage of their journey.
+This is because you can allow influencers (or influential practitioners) to create content they care about and decide where to make it available to buyers in each stage of their journey.

 Test Your Topic Hypothesis

 Once you have determined your plan, it’s time to put it to the test.
-Pick a conversation you would like to dominate, take that initial SOC measurement, create content for relating topics, then measure again.
-You should see SOC increasing, as well as other relevant metrics.
+Pick a conversation you would like to dominate, take that initial SoQSO measurement, create content for relating topics, then measure again.
+You should see your SoQSO (and other relevant metrics) increasing.
 If not, repeat the process.

 Having a topic strategy that increases SOV is an essential part of creating effective content to achieve your business goals.
 By beginning with your customers’ worlds in mind, it is possible to discover the topics that are most tantalizing to them.
 Taking the additional steps to gather a manageable dataset that checks searchability, share of voice, and share of conversation is a good reality check before spending the time mapping topics to conversations and buyer stages.

-Creating a topic strategy helps you select the best topics, conserve resources, and cascades to selecting the best influencers who can generate that content.
-Comparing metrics to your baseline data collected before you began your campaign lets you test your assumptions about the market and adjust so you can create campaigns that succeed.
+Creating a topic strategy helps you select the best topics and conserve resources.
+It also cascades into selecting the best influencers who can generate that content.
+Comparing metrics to your baseline data (collected before you began your campaign) lets you test your assumptions about the market and adjust so that you can create campaigns that succeed.